vfk-test/PhonableDist/README.md

 VerifyKit is a framework to easily integrate phone number validation flow to your mobile application.

+## Requirements

+This framework requires the latest version of Xcode.

 ## Installation

 You can install framework via CocoaPods.